tlhunter/mobile-game-skeleton/README.md

 gulp watch
 ```

 Compiles all three types, then when any change occurs, recompiles.
+You probably want to do this after `gulp build-web` for testing locally.

 ```bash
 gulp data